philfv9/spmf/README.md

 # **License**

-SPMF is licensed under the GPLv3 license and derivative work must also be licensed under the GPLv3.
+The code is licensed under the open-source GNU GPL version 3 license.
+The GPL license provides four freedoms: (1)  Obtain and run the program for any purpose, (2)
+Get a copy of the source code, (3) Modify the source code, (4) Re-distribute the modified source code.
+The main restriction is that if you want to redistribute the software, you must: (1) provide access to the source code, (2) license derived work under the same GPL v3 license, and (3) the work must carry prominent notices stating that you modified it, and giving a relevant date.
+See the GPL license for more details

 # **Citation**
 If you use SPMF in your research, please cite:

-Fournier-Viger, P., et al.
-SPMF: A Java Open-Source Pattern Mining Library.
-Journal of Machine Learning Research (JMLR), 2014.
+Fournier-Viger, P., et al.  SPMF: A Java Open-Source Pattern Mining Library.
+Journal of Machine Learning Research (JMLR), 2012.

+or

+Fournier-Viger, P., Lin, C.W., Gomariz, A., Gueniche, T., Soltani, A., Deng, Z., Lam, H. T. (2016).
+The SPMF Open-Source Data Mining Library Version 2.
+Proc.
+19th European Conference on Principles of Data Mining and Knowledge Discovery (PKDD 2016) Part III, Springer LNCS 9853,  pp. 36-40.

+This will help to support the project!

+# Authors
+Philippe Fournier-Viger and other project leaders and contributors  ( https://philippe-fournier-viger.com/spmf/index.php?link=contributors.php ).